nonseodion/test-docs/protocol/DeFiSmartAccount/Implementations/NbnDefaultImplementation.md

 function isAuth(address user) public view returns (bool);
 ```

 Used to check if user has control over a DSA.
-It returns a boolean value, true if it is an authority false if otherwise.
+It returns a boolean value, true if it is an authority false otherwise.

 #### Parameters